-To identify which ecological features are important and which could potentially be affected by the proposed project, an evaluation of their importance for example, in a geographical context, degree of scarcity or level of protected status needs to be undertaken5.
+To identify which ecological features are important and which could potentially be affected by the proposed project, an evaluation of their importance for example, in a geographical context, degree of scarcity or level of protected status needs to be undertaken.
 The table below outlines those features identified as important, the nature conservation legislation relevant to those features and an assessment of the level of impact from the proposed development on those features.

-Ecological Relevant Evaluation Mitigation Impact Level Feature Legislation (of importance) Hierarchy Bats CHSR, W&CA Local A, & E Low Impact to roost site: Confirmed likely absence of a bat roost at Charlotte Ho suggests that the impact to a roost site at this location is low.
-However, if a relocated this would have a negative effect on the population status of Commo bats on the Isles of Scilly.
-Therefore, considera e following stages: • Impacts to bats: Demolition: - Undertaking Reasonable Avoidance Measures (RAM) can reduce to likelihood of negatively effecting the local population status and minimise the procommitting an offence with respect to bats and their roosts if measures are adherent control of the Construction: - A positive impact on the local population of Common Pipistrelle bats r result through the incorporation of new roost(s) in the new building 6 and retaining the vegetation below the drystone walls immediate ely west of the garage or er nhancing the area with bat friendly olanting.
+Ecological Relevant Evaluation Mitigation Impact Level Feature Legislation (of importance) Hierarchy Bats CHSR, W&CA Local A, & E Low Impact to roost site: Confirmed likely absence of a bat roost at Reculver suggests that the impact to a roost site at this location is low.
+However, if a roos owever, if a roost were loca ted this would have a negative effect on the population status of Common Pipistrelle bats on the Is Scilly.
+Therefore, consideration and due care must be considered and undertaken at s on the Isles of lertaken at the following stages: Impacts to bats: Demolition: - Undertaking Reasonable Avoidance Measures (RAM) can related the local population status and minimise ince Measures (RAM) can re educe the the probability of committing an offence with respect to bats and their roosts if measures are adhered to.
+Construction: - A positive impact on the local population of Common Pipistrelle bats may oistrelle bats may result through the incorporation of new roost(s) in the new buildings